dev-aly3n/ice-cream-online-shop/README.md

 #ice-cream-online-shop
-A responsive & modern ice cream shop whit a super light style files.
+A responsive & modern ice cream shop with a super light style files.